vasantakmr/hostelDashboard/rest-api.md

-REST API: set of rules which every developer has to follow.
+REST API: set of rules which every developer has to follow to  allow programs to talk to each other over http.

 1. client server architecture: makes a request to a particular URL(URI)